Farrellh999/Vegetable_TimeSeries/README.md

-# Data Science Project: UK Kennel Club Litter Registrations Analysis (2013 - 2022)
+# Data Science Project: Forecasting soup ingredients to assist decision-making for the most cost-effective production of soup.

 ## Overview

-This project uses a publicly available dataset which provides data on the number of litters of dogs registered with the UK Kennel Club, broken down by breed, between the years 2013 and 2022.
-This dataset is merged with a further publicly available dataset which provides variables such as health issues risk, grooming needs, life span etc.
+This project uses a publicly available dataset which provides data on the cost of various ingredients, including potatoes ('tatties') and tomatoes ('tommies'), between the years 2013 and 2021.

-Using a logistic regression model, following data engineering, this project aims to uncover the relationship between the % change in litters being registered and whether the breed's health risk is high or not.
+The goal of this project is to explore the use of a time series forecast model as a tool to decide which main ingredient to use (tatties or tommies) for the soup of the week, based on the predicted cost of the two ingredients i.e., whichever ingredient is forecast to be the least expensive for that month will be used and advertised as the 'soup of the day'.

 ### Positive Impact
+The business will be able to hopefully make data-driven business decisions in order to optimise profit.

 ### Negative Impact
-Public perception and opinion, breeds becoming extinct.
+The forecast may influence the use of a certain ingredient at a time when that ingredient is of poor quality, leading to problems further down the line such as customer disatisfaction, the requirement to use additional ingredients to improve the quality of the soup.

 ## Conclusion